Active Radio Foxes in NTX: 0

 RECENT NTX RADIO ORIENTEERING EVENTS

 • White Rock Lake ARC: Three VHF radio foxes (Rocky, Bullwinkle, and Boris), one UHF radio fox (Natasha), and one 80m fox (Mister Peabody) within 1.5 miles of the shore of White Rock Lake on the east side of Dallas TX.
 Conducted the first and third Saturday/Sunday of each month.
-Next Hunt: Sept 1.
+Next Hunt: Dec 1.
 Link for Hunt Details: WRL ARC

 • Richardson Wireless Klub - Wheatly: So named because he features Wheatley from Portal2 (the voice of Stephen Merchant), he was built by K5CG and has become a dependable and wily Fox.
 He can be found on 433.250MHz and mostly is in Richardson, but occasionally ventures north.
 Link for Hunt Details: RWK - Wheatly the Fox